Lessons from a Lunch Interrupted: Rethinking Our Response to theHomeless

 You are his son/daughter with whom he is well-pleased (Matthew 17:5).
 Let that sink in.

-Take the time to read scripture, pray, and…big AND...LISTEN.
+Take the time to read Scripture, pray, and…big AND...LISTEN.
 Geeeezzzzz, we’re so bad at listening.

 Then, a year from now, on Christmas morning, I pray you will be sitting with me to witness in a new way what a profound mystery we behold there!

 For the year of 2005, my husband and I had the incredible opportunity to live in Belfast, Northern Ireland and work for Habitat for Humanity.
-During that year we learned about a sectarian conflict there known as The Troubles.
+During that year, we learned about a sectarian conflict there known as The Troubles.

-After thirty years of hatred and violence some were able to forgive and learned to love neighbors once considered the enemy.
-But, there was also ongoing refusal of others to let go of their hatred.
+After thirty years of hatred and violence, some were able to forgive and learned to love neighbors once considered the enemy.
+But, there was also an ongoing refusal of others to let go of their hatred.
 Annual Orange Day parades continued to fuel division year after year since the Peace Accords of 1998.
 Many parents passed that hatred on to their children.
 Today, the divisiveness and conflict may be played out differently, but it is still a reality, often manifested in rival gangs.

 Now, here we are, reliving hatred and strife in America that is pitting us against each other.
-Extremists groups fueled by years of hatred going back to the days of slavery and Jim Crow are more and more embolden today to act out that hatred.
+Extremist groups fueled by years of hatred going back to the days of slavery and Jim Crow are more and more emboldened today to act out that hatred.
 Encouraged by a wink and a nod from the President.
 Some White Evangelical churches advocating their claim of being “Christian” – cling to power presumed given them by God.

 Let’s listen in on a few guys trying to figure it all out for themselves – perhaps you can relate:

-One night a few friends gathered in a neighborhood bar.
-Their conversation quickly turned to questions about how to overcome fear and frustration over the current crisis playing out over their backyard fences, at family dinners, and in the news.
-The violence and anger coming from all sides made it hard for them to reconcile with their beliefs.
 They were a varied group: two Catholic brothers – one “devoted” (as in a follower of all the “rules”) and the other lukewarm (as in “rules suck”), a Presbyterian, and a Baptist.
 After several beers, they found it challenging to reach any consensus on what part they played as Christians.
 They were even struggling to agree on what a “Christian” was.

-Before departing, they jokingly decided to invite Jesus to their whine fest the following week so they could drill him to see if he could help them come to some agreement on the most basic fundamentals of their Christian faith.
 They weren’t looking for clarity on what was true, noble, and right as much as fodder for their arguments.
 Something they could use to counter those they disagreed with.
 But none of them would admit to that.
 There were stark differences they could not overcome.
 They each held on to who was right and who was totally on the path to hell.
 At an impasse, they would let Jesus decide.

 So, on the allotted day, they all showed up for a second installment of “My god can beat up your god”.
 And who shows up? – Jesus (through the front door, not the wall).
 “Hey, guys, what’s up?”
 Still in shock that he actually came, they offered him a chair and a beer…or…uh…wine.
 He took a seat and declined the alcohol, “I’m driving, but you go ahead.”